June 27 - 30, 2013

 Admission into the event is free.
-The purchase of a reusable, compostable cornstarch glass is required for tasting beer, as are tokens.
-A full glass of beer costs four tokens (more for select beers), and a four-ounce taste costs one token.
-Patrons receive a discount toward the tasting glass with a validated Tri-Met ticket, a ticket from the onsite bike corral, or three cans of food for the Oregon Food Bank.
+The purchase of a $6 reusable, compostable cornstarch glass is required for tasting beer, as are tokens, which sell for $1 apiece.
+A full glass of beer costs four tokens and a four-ounce taste costs one token (select beers cost double tokens).
+Patrons receive a $1 discount toward the tasting glass with one of the following: a validated Tri-Met ticket, a ticket from the on-site fenced bike corral, or three cans of food for the Oregon Food Bank.

 Children are allowed all hours when accompanied by a parent.

 Animals are not allowed on the festival site with the exception of ADA animals.

 Ride your bike and park it in the Hopworks Bike Corral, where volunteers from Rotary Cycling 2 Serve will watch over your wheels while you savor some of the country's best organic brews.
 Bicycle parking is free, but donations are greatly appreciated.
 Donations will benefit Rotary International's "End Polio Now" efforts to eradicate polio worldwide.